Why Are Retirement Flats Not Selling?

 If you’re considering buying a retirement flat, make sure to do your due diligence beforehand.
 If you come to sell in the future you will want to know all the facts and figures to help with transparency with potential buyers.

 If you currently own a retirement flat and are struggling to sell, you may want to consider using cash house buyers like Gaffsy.
-We understand the time pressure someone owning a retirement flat is under when they need to sell.
+We understand the time pressure someone owning a retirement flat is under when they need to sell which is why we offer a sell flat fast service.
 Gaffsy can make you a free cash offer today, meaning you can sell your house fast, regardless of the fact it’s a retirement property.